jmil/Bioe421_521-MicrocontrollerApplications/Lab_05--UsersPermsPythonRegex/Lab05_B--PythonAndRegex.md

 	string1 = "Hello, world."
 	if re.search(r".....", string1):
     	print string1 + " has length >= 5"

 Save the file.
 NOTE: In Python the indentation is **critical** to get correct to emphasize the structure of `for` and `if` statements.
 If you have incorrect code indentation then you will likely get syntax errors or have the code do things you did not expect.

+Why did you need to use the output from `which python` in order to write your python script?

+	:

-There are a couple ways to run the command and test if it worked.
+There are a couple ways to run the python script and test if it worked.

 You can either pass the file name to `python` as an argument: